thehambeard/CinematicUnityExplorer-Owlcat/README.md

-# Various fixes to work with WOTR
+# Various fixes to work with Pathfinder: Kingmaker

 # Cinematic Unity Explorer